Coolcate Logo

 With globalization and the internet, casinos spread all over the world, as well as cyberspace.
 Online casinos currently offer gambling to regions which allow it.
 Gambling laws change regularly, making it possible for a growing number of cities, states, and countries to open casinos.

-When European colonies like Hong Kong and Macau were returned to China, they retained a large degree of autonomy as special administrative regions (SAR) of China.
+When European colonies like Hong Kong and Macau rejoined China, they retained a large degree of autonomy as special administrative regions (SAR) of China.
 As such, these micro-states began creating their own laws regarding gambling.

-Within 2 decades of being returned to China, Macau has undergone a major transformation: it is now home to the largest casino industry in the world, surpassing Las Vegas many times over.
+Within 2 decades of its return to China, Macau underwent a major transformation.
+It is now home to the largest casino industry in the world, surpassing Las Vegas many times over.
 Other Asian territories like Singapore also see the economic advantage of gambling revenue.

-With all of the economic benefits to local governments via gaming licenses, tax revenue, and employment opportunities, casinos have proven to be a win-win for almost everyone involved.
+With all of the economic benefits to local governments via gaming licenses, tax revenue, and employment opportunities, casinos benefit almost everyone involved.

 What Casino Games Have the Best Odds of Winning